iag-sc31/iag-sc31.github.io/index.md

 The Zoom link to the seminar: [Link to the seminar](https://cnrs.zoom.us/j/96867898194?pwd=anNIZ043MlZuNzZYWEpGMUFsTVRtUT09)

 The next seminars we have in program are:
-- 23 May 2023, 1 PM CEST: **Jiangcun Zhou**, State Key Laboratory of Geodesy and Earth's Dynamics, Innovation Academy for Precision Measurement Science and
-Technology, Chinese Academy of Sciences, _Co/post-seismic deformation based on poroelastic theory_
 - 6 June 2023, 1 PM CEST: **Wei Feng**, School of Geospatial Engineering and Science, Sun Yat-sen University, China, _Separation of Earthquake and Hydrology Signals from GRACE Satellite Data via Independent Component Analysis: A Case Study in the Sumatra Region_
 - 13 June 2023, 1 PM CEST: **Antonella Amoruso, Luca Crescentini**, Department of Physics, University of Salerno, Italy, _A few looks at the dynamics of Campi Flegrei and Vesuvio volcanoes, Italy, from DInSAR data_
 - 20 June 2023, 1 PM CEST: **Hugo Lecomte**, Institut Terre et Environnement de Strasbourg, France, _GRACE and SLR, the gravity-field variations for new insights into the Earth's core_